- First Steps

 An informal group for grandparents raising their grandchildren.
 Guest speakers have addressed grandparent-grandchild relations, maintaining health, handling stress, holiday activities with grandchildren and legal issues.

-Provides car seats, cribs, and clothing to families expecting a baby.
-Assistance can come in the form of car seats, cribs, and clothing.
+Provides car seats, cribs, and clothing and other supplies and referral services to families expecting a baby.

 Provides help and support to breast feeding women through mother-to-mother support and education.

 A statewide training and information center serving parents of children with all disabilities through the use of free training workshops and one-on-one technical assistance sessions.
 MPACT assists parents in their efforts to effectively advocate for their children's educational rights and supports.
 1-800-743-7634